rachi-nikose/ATM_Transaction_Analysis/README.md

-# ATM Analytics Dashboard 📊💳
+# ATM Transaction Analysis 📊💳

 Welcome to the ATM Analytics Dashboard project – your go-to solution for in-depth analysis of ATM transactions, utilization rates, and geographical distribution.
 Gain valuable insights into your ATM network's performance and optimize for efficiency.